Leafwing-Studios/meta-ddd/docs/uncertainties.md

 - Assimilation is starting to use a {key uncertainties, constraints, desired properties} system for its distributed guidebook.
 What should we steal from this, and how?
   - Should we add "tolerances" to this little framework?
 - Should key uncertainties have UUIDs for reference in external systems?
 How would we go about this scalably?
+- Should we split "desired properties" into "required properties" and "desired properties", or are "required properties" better fit under constraints?